 Many are no longer tuned into the instructive Word of God falling into the category of being a castaway.
 Scripture reveals: For there are certain men crept in unawares (unnoticed), who were of old (long ago) ordained to this condemnation, ungodly men, turning the grace of our God into lasciviousness (a license to immorality), and denying the only Lord God, and our Lord Jesus Christ (Jude 1:4).

 Jude wanted to warn his readers the cost of becoming a castaway referencing Sodom and Gomorrah, and the cities about them, giving themselves over to fornication (sexual immorality), and going after strange flesh (homosexuality), being set forth for an example, suffering the vengeance (punishment) of eternal fire (Jude 1:7).

 The sin identified in Jude's day has expanded since that time; with an influx of ungodliness that far surpasses yesteryear!
-There is a growth that should awaken Christians to its reality; those who have not become a castaway to the truth.
+There is a growth that should awaken Christians to its reality; those who have not become a castaway themselves.

 God's Word ensures salvation to the believer in Christ; who walks uprightly in accordance with God's Word.
 Such will never be a castaway, or shipwrecked in faith; unless one allows the influence of this world, and sin, to reign in their life, without repentance.